nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

 except ValueError:
     # Step 5: Handle ValueError if user input cannot be converted to an integer
     print("Invalid input.
-Please enter a valid number.") # you will get an error
+Please enter a valid number.") # you will get an error if you type something other than a number

 except ZeroDivisionError:
     # Step 6: Handle ZeroDivisionError if division by zero occurs